saadeghi/daisyui/.github/CONTRIBUTING.md

 ## Building on local
 ### To build the daisyUI node package on local:
-1. Fork this repo
-1. Clone the repo on local
+1. [Fork and] clone the repo on local
-1. Install dependencies:
+1. Install package dependencies:
     ```
     npm install
     ```
-1. Build the `/dist` files:
+1. Build the package:
     ```
     npm run build
     ```